AtanasovAtanas/interactive-content/EN/01-Introduction-to-HTML-and-CSS/03-Introduction-to-CSS.md

 # Adding CSS to HTML Documents

 There are three ways of inserting a style sheet:
-- External style sheet
+- External style sheet;
-- Internal style sheet
+- Internal style sheet;
-- Inline style
+- Inline style.

 We already have covered the **Internal style sheet**.
 Now, let's see how we can add CSS to our HTML in other ways.